Plague of Madness

 "Plague of Madness" is the seventh episode of the first season of the American animated action-drama series Primal.
-It premiered unannounced on Adult Swim on April 1, 2020, as part of Adult Swim's annual April Fools' Day stunt, as a joking reference to the COVID-19 pandemic, after "Rage of the Ape Men", before formerly airing in its chronological place in the series (between "Scent of Prey" and "Coven of the Damned") on October 11, 2020.
+It premiered unannounced on Adult Swim on April 1, 2020, as part of Adult Swim's annual April Fools' Day stunt, in a joking reference to the COVID-19 pandemic, after the fifth episode "Rage of the Ape Men", before formerly airing in its chronological place in the series (between "Scent of Prey" and "Coven of the Damned") on October 11, 2020.
 It was directed by Genndy Tartakovsky, and written by David Krentz from a story by Tartakovsky, Krentz, Darrick Bachman, and Bryan Andrews.
 In the episode, Spear and Fang flee in terror from a zombified Argentinosaurus.

 The episode received critical acclaim, winning both an Annie Award and two Emmy Awards.
 It was released to home media on June 1, 2021.

 Plot

 In a tranquil valley, a herd of blue Argentinosaurus are living their lives when one of their number encounters an insane zombified Parasaurolophus.
 The Argentinosaurus initially pays it no mind until the Parasaurolophus bites it, prompting the Argentinosaurus to fling it against a tree, killing it.
 The Argentinosaurus is left infected by the bite and sometime afterward, it begins exhibiting rabid symptoms, crying from pain as its skin decays and turns green, it becomes incredibly thirsty, and it begins vomiting blood.
 Eventually, the Argentinosaurus becomes a zombie itself, going on a rampage and brutally massacring the entire herd and stomping over their eggs before seemingly passing out.

 Soon afterwards, Spear and Fang - having recovered from their encounters with the ape-men and wild dogs - stumble across the aftermath of the slaughter, disturbed by the many corpses and how they are untouched by scavengers or flies; a curious Fang sniffs one body before recoiling in terror.
 As they come to the middle of the roost, the infected Argentinosaurus rises up behind the duo.
 Realizing they cannot physically defeat the gargantuan, contaminated sauropod, the two run for their lives through the jungle as the Argentinosaurus pursues them.
 Eventually they hop into a ravine and jump into a cliffside cave.
 Following them down, the Argentinosaurus slides to the bottom of the ravine and knocks itself out.
 Exhausted and horrified, Spear and Fang rest in the cave.